risingwavelabs/risingwave-docs/docs/Introduction.md

 ## How does RisingWave work?

-- See [Getting Started](Getting Started.md) to learn about how to get started with RisingWave.
+- See [Getting Started](Getting-Started.md) to learn about how to get started with RisingWave.
 - For the architecture of RisingWave, see [Architecture](Architecture.md).
 - To learn about the supported stream sources and how to connect to the sources, see [Sources](Sources.md).
 - For the supported SQL data types, operators, and statements, see [SQL](SQL.md).

-### SQL as the interface language
+### SQL as the interface

 RisingWave makes it easy to manage streams and data.
 All you need to interact with RisingWave is Postgres-compatible SQL.
 No Java or Scala codes are needed.